Patrick Jensen’s review published on Letterboxd :

 After his brother Joe's (Kyle Chandler) death, Lee Chandler (Casey Affleck), a janitor living in Boston, becomes the legal guardian of Joe's son Patrick, which forces Lee to temporarily move from Boston to Manchester-by-the-Sea, a town that still carries haunting memories of a tragic past for Lee.
 Written and directed by Kenneth Lonergan, Manchester by the Sea is a film that deals with grief, the isolation it can cause, and the absurdities of society's treatment of death.
 It also happens to be my favorite film of 2016, and it will take a lot from other films to even attempt to dethrone it.

 Manchester by the Sea probably has the one main character of a film in 2016 that I found the most relatable.
 His troubled past, which keeps haunting him and forces him into a state of detachment from his surroundings, as well as his seeming inability to escape his own misery, becomes a great source for both drama and comedy.
 Neither becomes over-the-top in any regard, thanks to Lonergan's great direction and writing, which has faith in its audience and never spells out Lee's isolation, instead resorting to shots of isolated boats at sea, and houses with considerable distances to each other spread throughout the titular town.
-Kudos to the direction and cinematography in this regard, especially since the hard-hitting moments are those of terrible silence and those that show how Lee's surroundings won't acknowledge his of sense of guilt about past tragedy.
+Kudos to the direction and cinematography in this regard, especially since the hard-hitting moments are those of terrible silence and those that show how Lee's surroundings won't acknowledge his own sense of guilt about his past tragedy.

 In that sense, it definitely earns its use of humor throughout the film to not only show a glimpses of a lighter tone throughout, as this film had me laughing, despite some terrible events occurring throughout, it is also used as a cinematic device to highlight the bizarre approach to death that society provides Lee over the course of the film.
 It definitely shows that a death in the family, for better or worse, will lead to many uncomfortable and incomprehensible situations and emotions that are all extremely difficult to communicate.